 - Exercise 2.4.

 - Exercise 2.5.

-- Week 38: Here we consider LPs and their optima, and our our implementation of the Simplex Algorithm.
+Here we consider LPs, their optima and the Simplex Algorithm.

 - Exercise 3.1.

 - Exercise 4.4.

 - Week 40:

 Here we study Sensitivity and Duality